• Skip to primary navigation

 For this air fryer pumpkin seeds recipe, I kept the ingredient list short, sweet, and savory for an almost chip-like taste you’re going to love.
 Here’s everything you’ll need:

 • Oil – High-quality olive oil or avocado oil works well to help the seasonings stick to the seeds while allowing them to crisp up in the air fryer.
-They also add a boost of healthy monounsaturated fats to make this recipe even more nutritious.

-• Spices – A combination of salt, pepper, garlic powder, and smoked paprika creates a warm, savory taste that will leave you coming back for more.
+• Spices – A simple combination of salt, pepper, garlic powder, and smoked paprika creates a warm, savory taste that will leave you coming back for more.

 ingredients for air fryer pumpkin seeds